 When a person moves from one region, country, or place to another, the process is called Migration.
 Depending on the circumstances, Migration can be of two types viz, Internal Migration, and International Migration.
 So, what is international Migration?
 While internal Migration focuses on moving from one place to another within the national boundaries, international migration definition, on the other hand, involves migrating over the national borders.
 In simple terms, an international migrant is an individual who moves to another country.
 People often migrate to different places for various reasons.
 From economic opportunities to education, the list of reasons can be endless.
 Despite the reasons, international Migration is quite popular in today’s time.
 To discuss the same, we will be elaborating on international Migration and its key findings in brief.

 According to the United Nations data of the year 2019, 272 million of the population are international migrants.
 It represents around 3.4% of the world population who lives in a country away from their homeland.
 If the international migrants are shifted to any particular country, they will make the world’s fifth-largest country.
+It is one of the primary reasons why translation rates in Australia have gained such positive momentum!

 |Origin Country||Total Number of Migrants|